Nev Power

 Neville Power (born 1958) is an Australian corporate director and former company executive.
-He has a background as a mining engineer and served as CEO of Fortescue Metals Group (FMG) from 2011 to 2018.
-He is the chair of the National COVID-19 Commission Advisory Board, which was established in March 2020 during the COVID-19 pandemic.
+He has a background as a mining engineer and was Chief Executive Officer of Fortescue from 2011 to 2018.
+He was the chair of the National COVID-19 Commission Advisory Board, which was established in March 2020 during the COVID-19 pandemic.

 Early life

 Power was born in 1958.
 He grew up on Bushy Park, a cattle station near Duchess, Queensland.
 He was initially home-schooled before attending high school in Mount Isa.

-Power left school at the age of 15 and began an apprenticeship as a fitter and turner at Mount Isa Mines (MIM).
-He later completed an engineering degree at the Darling Downs Institute of Advanced Education and an MBA at the University of Queensland.
+Power left school at the age of 15 and began an apprenticeship as a fitter and turner at Mount Isa Mines.
+He later completed an engineering degree at the Darling Downs Institute of Advanced Education and an Master of Business Administration at the University of Queensland.

 Career

 Private sector

-Power worked for Mount Isa Mines for 23 years, eventually becoming head of its gold division and then serving as general manager of its subsidiary Oaky Creek Coal.
+Power worked for Mount Isa Mines for 23 years, eventually becoming head of its gold division and then general manager of its subsidiary Oaky Creek Coal.
 He later moved to Melbourne to work for Smorgon Steel, spending 12 years with the company.
 He was appointed chief executive (reinforcing and steel products) in 2001.
-He later moved to Brisbane to join Thiess, where he "championed an indigenous employment program and rose to become CEO of the Australian operations".
+He later moved to Brisbane to join Thiess, where he championed an indigenous employment program and rose to become CEO of the Australian operations.

-Power succeeded company founder Andrew Forrest as CEO of Fortescue Metals Group (FMG) in July 2011, after a period as chief operating officer.
-His initial base remuneration was $1.8 million annually.
-According to The Australian Financial Review, he "steered the company through a near death experience in 2012, when a heavy debt burden pushed it perilously close to the brink, and oversaw a massive operational expansion which cemented its place as the world's fourth-largest iron ore producer".
+Power succeeded company founder Andrew Forrest as CEO of Fortescue (in July 2011, after a period as Chief Operating Officer.
+According to the Australian Financial Review, he "steered the company through a near death experience in 2012, when a heavy debt burden pushed it perilously close to the brink, and oversaw a massive operational expansion which cemented its place as the world's fourth-largest iron ore producer".
 He was strongly opposed to the proposed Minerals Resource Rent Tax.

 Power retired from Fortescue in 2018.
-He has since taken up an appointment as chair of Perth Airport Pty Ltd. In September 2019 he joined the board of Strike Energy, an oil and gas exploration firm, of which he is a major shareholder.
+He has since taken up an appointment as chair of Perth Airport.
+In September 2019 he joined the board of Strike Energy, an oil and gas exploration firm, of which he is a major shareholder.